reflectoring/reflectoring.github.io/content/blog/2022/AOP.md

     }
 }
 ```
-Now, let's write a PointCut that matches all the methods in `OrderService` and that have a return type of `String`.
+Now, let's write a PointCut that matches all the methods in `OrderService` and that has a return type of `String`.

 ```java
 @Component